QARANC.co.uk Find Extra Work

 Miss A.M.
 Phillips (RRC) 1 January 1936

-Dame Anne B. Smith (DBE, RRC) 22 September 1925
+Dame Anne Beardsmore Smith (DBE, RRC) 22 September 1925 to 1931

-Dame E. Maud McCarthy (GBE, RRC) 28 June 1922
+Dame E. Maud McCarthy (GBE, RRC) 28 June 1922 to 1925

-Miss Sidney.J.
-Brown (RRC) 24 December 1907 to 1922
+Miss Sydney.J.
+Browne (RRC) 24 December 1907 to 1922

-The Territorial Force Nursing was formed in 1907 at the same time as the Territorial Force.
+The Territorial Force Nursing Service was formed in 1907 at the same time as the Territorial Force.
 Its President was Queen Alexandra who was also the President of the QA's.
 In 1921 it was renamed to the Territorial Army Nursing Service (TANS) inline with the newly named Territorial Army rather than Territorial Force for the British Army.

 Commander-in-Chief, VAD - Red Cross Voluntary Aid Detachments